Brigitte Gabriel: Career

 Using the pseudonym Nour Semaan, Gabriel was a news anchor for World News, an Arabic-language evening news broadcast of Middle East Television, which "was then run by Pat Robertson's Christian Broadcasting Network to spread his politically conservative, Pentecostal faith in the Middle East."
-The broadcasts covered Israel, Egypt, Syria, Jordan and Lebanon.
-Gabriel reported on the Israeli withdrawal from central Lebanon, the Israeli Security Zone (occupied South Lebanon), and the Palestinian uprising in the West Bank and Gaza.
-She moved to Israel before emigrating in 1989 to the United States.
+The broadcasts covered Israel, Egypt, Syria, Jordan, and Lebanon.
+Gabriel reported on the withdrawal of Israeli troops from central Lebanon and the "Security Zone" in southern Lebanon, as well as the First Palestinian Intifada.
+She then moved to Israel before emigrating to the United States in 1989.

-In February 2017, Gabriel said that she provided a "national security briefing" at the White House.
-She met with aides at the White House in March 2017.
+Gabriel wrote the book Because They Hate in 2006, and They Must Be Stopped in 2008, which sold a combined 120,000 copies in print, with the former reaching number 12 on The New York Times Best Seller list for political books.

-ACT! for America
+ACT for America

-Her organization, ACT! for America, has been described as anti-Muslim or anti-Islamic.
-According to The New York Times, ACT! for America draws "on three rather religious and partisan streams in American politics: evangelical Christian conservatives, hard-line defenders of Israel (both Jews and Christians) and Tea Party Republicans".
+Gabriel's organization ACT for America has been described as anti-Muslim.
+According to The New York Times, ACT for America draws "on three rather religious and partisan streams in American politics: evangelical Christian conservatives, hard-line defenders of Israel (both Jews and Christians) and Tea Party Republicans".
 According to The Washington Post, the organization "touted as its 'first accomplishment' its 2008 campaign to shut down a Minnesota Islamic school."

-Viewpoints
+In February 2017, Gabriel said that she provided a "national security briefing" at the White House.
+She met with aides at the White House in March 2017, during the first Donald Trump administration.
+She has written intermittently for Breitbart News.